Alimemon04/centralized-session-allocation-dashboard/README.md

 This project heavily uses Google Sheets formulas to calculate keyword match percentages, filter topics dynamically, and manage dropdowns.

 You can explore the detailed logic in the [`formulas.md`](documentation/formulas.md) file.
 ---

+📅 Project Timeline: Built in November 2022

+---